BRIC 2026 archive

 Keynote: Beyond the Frontier: The New Era of Research Impact and Assessment, Kathryn Graham, University of Calgary

-** Recommended pre-reading: Global Landscape of Research Impact Assessment: Current State and Opportunities
+** Recommended reading: Global Landscape of Research Impact Assessment: Current State and Opportunities

 Critically Evaluating the Impact of Transformative Agreements, Jason Friedman, University of Saskatchewan; Leigh-Ann Butler, University of Ottawa